 While both blue and white marlin may be harvested, they are commonly released.
 The flesh is considered good to eat.

 When you’re trolling offshore of South Carolina is not uncommon to have hookups with a variety of these pelagic fish.
+Now you know what fish can you catch in South Carolina.
 Suitable gear is necessary for the toughest of battles in addition to long runs and high seas.
-While the cost of fuel can be high, the reward of fighting these gamefish and icing them down for dinner is unmatched.
-Next time you’re on the South Carolina coast, venture offshore for your shot at these giants.
+When fishing the gulf stream expect to pay high fuel costs as a result of the lengthy runs offshore.
+Despite the expense, pelagic fish are both excellent gamefish and delicious when served fresh.
+Next time you’re in the state, be sure to go South Carolina offshore fishing.